apache/pulsar/site2/docs/security-encryption.md

 1. The consumer application provides you access to their public key, which you add to your producer keys.
 2. You grant access to one of the private keys from the pairs that producer uses.

-In some cases, if the producer want to encrypt the messages with multiple keys, add all such keys to the config.
+When producers want to encrypt the messages with multiple keys, producers add all such keys to the config.
 Consumer can decrypt the message as long as the consumer has access to at least one of the keys.

-The following is an example if you need to encrypt the messages using 2 keys (myapp.messagekey1 and myapp.messagekey2):
+If you need to encrypt the messages using 2 keys (myapp.messagekey1 and myapp.messagekey2), refer to the following example.

 ```java
 conf.addEncryptionKey("myapp.messagekey1");